jamieroche1987/Camberley-Karting/README.md

 - [Heroku](https://dashboard.heroku.com/) used for deploying the project
 - [ElephantSQL](https://www.elephantsql.com/) for the PostgreSQL database
 - [Balsamiq](https://balsamiq.com/wireframes/) for creating the wireframes
-- [LucidChart](https://www.lucidchart.com/) for creating the Flowchart and Database schema
+- [LucidChart](https://www.lucidchart.com/) for creating the Flowchart
 - [Font Awesome](https://fontawesome.com/) for the site's icons
 - [Bootstrap4](https://getbootstrap.com/) for the initial styling of of the site
 - [Google Fonts](https://fonts.google.com/) for the typography